GfellerLab/MixTCRviz/README.md

 By default, both chains are treated independently, without reconstructing clones.
 To reconstruct alpha-beta clones, you can use the build.clones=T.
-However, you need to have *exactly* one colum indicating the clone_id labelled (can be any of "clone_id", "cell_id", "cloneId", "barcode", "complex.id)
+However, you need to have *exactly* one colum indicating the clone_id labelled as "clone_id", "cell_id", "cloneId", "barcode" or "complex.id"